barryclark/jekyll-now/_posts/2017-8-28-GSOC-final-evaluation.md

 My name is Quan Nguyen.
 I'm currently a fourth year student.
 I'm in the process of doing my final project and after that I'll be thrown out of my school :((.

-Speaking of my school, it's located in Tan Binh district, Hochiminh city, Vietnam.
-The school's name is [Hochiminh University of Technology](http://www.hcmut.edu.vn/en), or HCMUT for short.
+Speaking of my school, it's located in Tan Binh district, Ho Chi Minh city, Vietnam.
+The school's name is [Ho Chi Minh University of Technology](http://www.hcmut.edu.vn/en), or HCMUT for short.

 And did I mention I originally from Vietnam?
 It's a great country with friendly people, great food and crazy traffic.
 It has many tourist attractions and some of them are world heritages.
 You should pay a visit to my country and experience its beauty.